-Dustin Park with 1890 Civil War Soldiers Monument, bandstand,
+Dustin Park with 1890 Civil War Soldiers Monument, bandstand, and 20th-century war memorial; Pittsfield, NH.
+From the collection of the NH Division of Historical Resources. |

 “What more proper and appropriate then than honors paid to the memory of those who dared and died in such a contest.
 Let them be given, and let their deeds and names be commemorated in the granite shaft and the marble column, and in all the other ways which a generous and a grateful people may suggest, while a nation saved is the great monument to their united deeds.
 And by the memory of the unnumbered whose lives were given as a sacrifice for our nationality, let us all labor to extend and perpetuate the ideas of free government and the principles of liberty for all for which they fought so well and died so nobly.
 And among the highest honors we can bestow is to forget not the duties we owe to the living friends they left behind.
 It is by thus honoring them, we honor ourselves, and make it certain, that if in the coming generation dangers shall beset our country, there will not be wanting among our people willing hearts and strong hands to uphold and protect it.”